shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

 .. _deriving the Faraday tensor from the 1865 Maxwell's equations:
 .. _faraday tensor derivation:

-Deriving the Faraday Tensor from the 1865 Maxwell's Equations
+Deriving the Faraday tensor from the 1865 Maxwell's equations
 =============================================================

 .. rst-class:: custom-author